MicronOxford/SIMcheck_Manual/source/raw_data_checks.rst

 1st and 2nd order spots along a line perpendicular to the angle of illumination pattern stripes.
 Blurred, missing or extra spots may indicate problems with the illumination pattern (although sparse samples may lack clear spots in the FFT).
+Note that images with XY sizes that are not a power of 2 (256x256, 512x512 and so on are power of 2) require padding, which may lead to inferior results.

 Modulation Contrast (MCN)
 -------------------------